Playing Blackjack with Real Money

 If the dealer has an 8, 9, 10 or 11 card, players will not normally stand below 17, as the risk of losing is high.
 Strategists normally advise against taking the insurance bet, too.
 Even though it offsets the loss of a hand against the dealer’s blackjack, the odds of the bet are 9:4 against the player.

-Getting a game of blackjack in the UK is straightforward provided you’ve attained the legal age of 18 required for gambling.
-You can play online or at one of the country’s many physical casinos.
-There are approximately 140 such casinos in the UK.
-Aspers in Stratford, East London, is the biggest.
+Getting a game of blackjack is straightforward provided you’ve attained the legal age of 18 required for gambling.
+You can play online or at one of the many physical casinos.

-If you’re after a game of live blackjack online in the UK, it’s a good idea to check the website’s credentials before engaging.
-Legitimate UK gambling sites are licensed by the Gambling Commission, which gives players protection against unethical practices or scams.
-Founded in 2005, the commission is designed to protect the customer, first and foremost.
+If you’re after a game of live blackjack online it’s a good idea to check the website’s credentials before engaging.
+Legitimate gambling sites are licensed by the Gambling Authority, which gives players protection against unethical practices or scams.

 All you need to know about online blackjack!